jimjonesbr/rdf_fdw/README.md

 **Description**

 The `sparql.describe` function executes a SPARQL `DESCRIBE` query against a specified RDF triplestore `SERVER`.
 It retrieves RDF triples describing a resource (or resources) identified by the query and returns them as a table with three columns: subject, predicate, and object.
 This function is useful for exploring RDF data by fetching detailed descriptions of resources from a triplestore.
-The function leverages the Redland RDF library (librdf) to parse the `RDF/XML` response from the triplestore into triples, which are then returned as rows in the result set.

 **Parameters**